-After attending LiveRamp’s RampUp event this week, I left completely energized and ready to continue to help our clients march towards a new era in cookieless targeting and better solutions.
+After attending LiveRamp’s RampUp event this week, we left completely energized and ready to continue helping our clients march towards a new era in cookieless targeting and better solutions.
 The event always brings together the top talent from the industry across data, technology, agencies, and brands.

 Are we any closer to this actually happening?

 No, but solutions are available for testing now.

 Absolutely.
 This is where the industry is heading, and it is the right thing to do to prepare your brand and be on the right side of data privacy.
 Approximately 40% of the internet cannot be tracked by cookies already, so applying these solutions immediately opens your potential audience base.

 1st party data is still at the top of the list for readily available activation solutions by matching data to a unified ID solution, such as LiveRamp’sATS RampID or The Trade Desk’sUID 2.0.
 Even more exciting is what is happening on the 3rd party data side.
 Many clients just don’t have the databases in place to scale their 1st party efforts, and not to mention, there is always a need to reach users outside of your already loyal fanbase.
 Many cookieless solutions being discussed are centered around cohorts or contextual targeting, but at Ciceron we are focused on finding niche audiences that will truly make an impact on our client’s business goals.
 We want the data that matters, so our attention has turned to those data providers that have 1st party data on their owned audiences that I can utilize on my client’s behalf through the same match technology already in place from an ATS RampID basis.